OPEN TO ALL MEMBER RESOURCES

 What if you could help transform the retail sector into one that welcomes everyone?

-By leveraging groundbreaking research and the collective efforts of its signatories, the Mitigate Racial Bias in Retail Charter is committed to enacting lasting, transformational change.
+By leveraging groundbreaking research and the collective efforts of its signatories, the Mitigate Racial Bias in Retail and Customer Service Charter Collaboration is committed to enacting lasting, transformational change.

 Companies that join Open to All and sign the Charter send a clear message that racial bias has no place in the customer or employee experience.
-Signatories also share best practices, resources, and training to ensure that every person who walks into a store is treated with the same level of dignity and respect.
+Signatories are also encouraged to share best practices, resources, and training to ensure that every person who walks into a business is treated with the same level of dignity and respect.

 After all, we know that customer service thrives on interpersonal connection.
 From conversations with customers to marketing campaigns, and product assortment to create a fulfilling shopper experience, the comfort, consideration, and fair treatment of others remain a core tenet of the industry.
 But not all shoppers feel welcome or experience comfort and inclusion when they visit a store.
 The data make this clear.